Kosin Presbyterian Church in Korea: Resistance to Shrine Worship and Liberation of Korea

-In efforts to preserve the Christian faith, movement of resistance to shrine worship was formed by the group of ministers who wanted to protect the Gospel.
-Many ministers at Pyongyang Presbyterian Theological Seminary was displaced and the seminary eventually closed.
+In efforts to preserve the Christian faith, movement of resistance to shrine worship was formed by a group of ministers who wanted to protect the Gospel.
+Many ministers at Pyongyang Presbyterian Theological Seminary were displaced and the seminary eventually closed.
 Reverends Joo Ki-Chul, Han Sang-Dong, Joo Nam-Sun and other ministers were arrested at Pyongyang imprisonment camp and tortured.
-Churches in Korea lost its functionality under Japanese oppression and on August 1, 1945, all churches were combined under Japan-Joseon Christian churches.
+Churches in Korea lost their functionality under Japanese oppression and on August 1, 1945, all churches were combined under Japan-Joseon Christian churches.
 During the oppression, Joo died while resisting the Japanese enforcement and the shrine worship.

 When Korea was liberated on August 15, 1945, the remaining ministers who suffered from Japanese imprisonment were released.
-Recognizing the state of Christianity in Korea, they decided to establish pure and conservative theological seminary built upon the foundation of reformed faith.
+Recognizing the state of Christianity in Korea, they decided to establish a pure and conservative theological seminary built upon the foundation of reformed faith.
 In 1946, Han and Joo took the lead in establishing the seminary and as a result, Koryeo Theological Seminary opened.

 Three pastors founded the Ko-Ryeo Seminary but the Presbyterian Church refused to recognize this seminary.
 Founders of KoRyu Seminary and BupDong presbytery established later, on September 11, 1952, the General Assembly of the Presbyterian Church in Korea (Kosin).

 In December 1960 it was united with the mainline Presbyterian Church in Korea (HapDong), but it lasted until 1963 when the church withdrew from the union and returned to its original form and continues to this day.
 Only 150 churches remained with the Presbyterian Church (Hapdong).
 In 1976 a split occurred in the church, the Presbyterian Church in Korea (Ko-Ryeo Pa) was founded, but one part of this reunited with the Kosin church.
 The Kosin group developed steadily.
 The denominational headquarters is located in Seoul, South Korea.
-This consist a variety of offices, like General Secretary, publishing house, Department of Church Education, the Mission Training Institute.
+It consists of a variety of offices, like General Secretary, publishing house, Department of Church Education and the Mission Training Institute.

 In 2002 it celebrated its 50th anniversary.